 Vanessa is the Marketing and Communications Coordinator at the Legal Innovation Zone.
 Vanessa graduated from Ryerson’s School of Journalism.
 Before working at the LIZ, she was the Marketing and Social Media Assistant at the DMZ.

 Startup Experience Coordinator

 Nafis is the Startup Experience Coordinator at the Legal Innovation Zone at Ryerson University.
 Nafis graduated from Ryerson University’s Ted Rogers School of Management, where he majored in Business Technology Management and minored in Human Resources Management.
 While attending Ryerson he worked part time at the LIZ as a Zone Services Coordinator.
 Prior to his time at the LIZ he worked at the DMZ as an Operations Support Member.
 Nafis facilitates the development of 19+ startups in various stages of development.
 Additionally, he oversees the daily internal operations of the LIZ’s co-working environment.
 He is deeply involved in entrepreneurship and social innovation initiatives through his volunteer activities, and is currently the National Coordinator for SAGE Canada, a non-profit initiative for high school youth.

-Thijiba Sinnathamby is the Research & Program Assistant at the Legal Innovation Zone at Ryerson University.
+Thijiba Sinnathamby is the Program Manager for the Youth A2J Initiative.
 She obtained her Juris Doctor from the University of Ottawa Faculty of Law and articled at a prominent boutique estate litigation firm in Toronto.
 Thijiba also holds a Masters of Education from the Ontario Institute for Studies in Education at the University of Toronto.
 Thijiba has extensive experience in legal research and writing and is passionate about building an accessible and innovative justice system.